 The reasons for this are manifold, and outside the scope of this article.
 However, the fact is that if you game regularly and spend any money, then accurate identification of you is hardly the work of Sherlock Holmes.

 Clearly, this doesn't work for eSports - and that's fine.
 The best of the best in competitive screen-gazing will always be in the younger age bracket and they are the athletes people might even pay money to see.

 However, for match-making, age categories do make sense.
 Yes, there are flaws in this, like the arbitrary nature of such categories being an issue.
-But the chance of getting an ass-whopping in the 39-50 age bracket when you're 44 is much less than if you're consistently up against 24-year-olds.
+But the chance of getting an ass-whopping in the 39-50 age bracket when you're 44 is much less than if you're against 24-year-olds.
 And let's not even talk about etiquette in the lobbies, or even worse - voice chat.